It Took a Global Pandemic, But Generation X is Finally Getting Love

-Generation X has been training for this our entire lives.
-It's our time to shine.
+Generation X has been training for this moment its entire lives.
+It's their time to shine.

 Long lines don't bother Gen Xers.